serverless/blog/posts/2018-02-05-serverless-dashboard-plugin-for-atom-editor.md

 ![Post install](https://user-images.githubusercontent.com/8188/35174627-0685b0b2-fd3e-11e7-85f0-a4b83d6b7edb.png)
 *Post installation*

-Click on the 'Open yoru serverless.yml' and choose the `serverless.yml` for the project.
+Click on the 'Open your serverless.yml' and choose the `serverless.yml` for the project.

 A new pane will open with the Serverless Dashboard showing a visual representation of the `serverless.yml` file.